 The Center for Urban Studies of the University's Institute for Civic Education was established in 1965, to engage in the analysis of basic problems of urban structure through continuing programs of fundamental research and extension.
+Its establishment is evidence of fundamental research and extension.
 Its establishment is evidence of the fact that The University of Akron has responded to the increasing demand that higher education enter the struggle to revitalize America's cities and become an agent of urban service in the same manner that universities became agricultural agents for agrarian society a century ago.

-Objective of the Center, in all its operations, is to increase the total knowledge of the Akron area so as to improve the competency of the citizenry to understand, and more adequately deal with, local and regional urban problems.
+Objective of the Center, in all its operations, is to improve the competency of the citizenry to understand, and more adequately deal with, local and regional urban problems.
 While major emphasis is directed toward Akron and its immediate environs, the research activities and findings, and the extension programs will, in many cases, have a much broader scope and application.

-To achieve this objective the Center for Urban Studies initiates and conducts programs dealing with urban phenomena in four major sectors-Research, Extension, Coordination, and Accumulation.
+To achieve this objective the Center for Urban Studies initiates and conducts programs dealing with urban phenomena in three major sectors-Research, Extension, and Accumulation.